duck7000/MusicBrainzPHP/README.md

 PHP library for retrieving CD information from musicBrainz API.<br>
 Retrieve most of the information you can see on musicBrainz page of specific title.<br>
-Search for titles on musicBrainz by barcode, artist or title<br>
+Search for title, artist, barcode, musicBrainz discid, catalog number or override format<br>
 Get front and back cover art image urls. from coverartarchive.org<br>
-Search is default for CD (change in config).<br>
+Search is default for CD (change in config) or override in TitleSearch class search().<br>
 All info is in the wikipages, every class and method is described there!